 Master of Arts (M.A., 32 points)

-This program is designed for experienced teachers and those engaged in private school teaching.
+This program is designed for experienced teachers who need an MA for professional certification and non-certified teachers engaged in private school teaching.
 It requires a minimum of 32 points and a master’s integrative project.
 This degree program focuses on social studies teaching in middle and high schools and fulfills the requirements for New York State Professional Certification.
-Points should be distributed as follows:
+Points are distributed as follows:

 Social Studies Core Courses (11 points):